NervosEducationHub/EducationHubArticles/what_are_validity_proofs_in_blockchain_(explainCKBot)/index.md

 ### **Cryptographic Foundations**

 At the heart of validity proofs lies a deep understanding of cryptographic principles.
 The concept of Zero-Knowledge Proofs (ZKPs) forms the foundation of validity proofs.
 A ZKP allows one party to prove to another that a statement is true without revealing any additional information.
-In blockchain, this means that a transaction can be validated without disclosing the details of the transaction itself—an essential feature for preserving privacy in public blockchains.
+In the context of a blockchain, this means that a transaction can be validated without disclosing the details of the transaction itself—an essential feature for preserving privacy in public blockchains.

 The cryptographic proof systems that enable these proofs, such as SNARKs (Succinct Non-Interactive Arguments of Knowledge) and STARKs (Scalable Transparent Arguments of Knowledge), are designed to create proofs that are both efficient to verify and secure.
 SNARKs, in particular, are renowned for their ability to produce very short proofs that can be verified quickly, which is essential in high-throughput blockchain environments.
 STARKs, on the other hand, prioritize transparency and scalability, making them a robust option for systems that require a high level of security without relying on trusted setups.